 - Avoid coadministration of Evrysdi with MATE (multidrug and toxin extrusion) substrates.
 If coadministration cannot be avoided, monitor for drug-related toxicities and consider dosage reduction of the coadministered drug if needed

-- Based on animal data, advise pregnant women of the potential risk to the fetus.
-Pregnancy testing is recommended for females of reproductive potential prior to initiating Evrysdi.
-Advise female patients of reproductive potential to use effective contraception during treatment with Evrysdi and for at least 1 month after the last dose
+- Pregnancy testing is recommended prior to initiating Evrysdi.
+Advise female patients to use contraception during treatment with Evrysdi and for at least 1 month after the last dose

-- There is no data on the presence of Evrysdi in human milk, the effects on the breastfed infant, or the effects on milk production.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Evrysdi and any potential adverse effects on the breastfed infant
+- The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Evrysdi and any potential adverse effects on the breastfed infant

 Potential Effects on Male Fertility

-- Male fertility may be compromised by treatment with Evrysdi.
-Counsel male patients on the potential effects on fertility.
+- Counsel male patients that fertility may be compromised by treatment with Evrysdi.
 Male patients may consider sperm preservation prior to treatment

 Most Common Adverse Reactions